 Swallow the extended-release tablet whole and do not crush, chew, or break it.

 You should not change your dose or stop using bupropion suddenly, unless you have a seizure while taking this medicine.
 Stopping suddenly can cause unpleasant withdrawal symptoms.
 Ask your doctor how to safely stop using bupropion.

 If you take Zyban to help you stop smoking, you may continue to smoke for about 1 week after you start the medicine.
-Set a date to quit smoking during the second week of treatment.
-Talk to your doctor if you have trouble quitting after taking Zyban for 7 weeks.
+Set a date to quit smoking during the first 2 weeks of treatment.
+Talk to your doctor if you have trouble quitting after taking Zyban for 7 to 12 weeks.